Additive Manufacturing in the Aerospace Industry

 In addition to the functional parts of an engine, aerospace additive manufacturing is used to create a 3D printed turbine as well as internal parts too.
 Air conditioning, belt buckles, heating elements and cockpit equipment can all be made using this technique, and many companies are opting to do some because of the lighter weights that can be achieved with these techniques.

 Unmanned aerial vehicles are one of the most challenges items to produce because of the production costs involved in making prototypes and batches in such small volumes.
 Additive manufacturing works especially well in smaller quantities, and with the flexibility to change the designs quickly and easily, there’s none of the costs involved that traditional manufacturing invokes.

-The Advantages of Aerospace Additive Manufacturing
+What are the Advantages of Aerospace Additive Manufacturing?

 There are a number of different advantages that aerospace additive manufacturing offers compared to more traditional types of design, engineering and manufacturing

 The aerospace industry is a field where experimentation is common and there’s many prototypes constantly being produced and assessed.
 This results in a great need to be able to create and adapt models easily and quickly.

 Delays in being able to get a model out into the field could result in a lag in getting into the market, and possibly losing a critical advantage against a competitor.